wildthinkslaboratory/blog-kit/_pages/calculus/rectangle1.md

 # :::: clue3
 # --aliceblue
- We can use a rectangle to represent the cost of manifacturing widgets.
+ We can use a rectangle to represent the cost of manufacturing widgets.
 The area of the rectangle represents the change in cost.
  [N](:=show4=true)
 # --aliceblue